 Because brokers do not have just one lender they work with, they are free to work with all of them.
 Without pledging allegiance to one lender in particular your broker can present options and leverage different lenders against each other to ensure you’re getting the best rate.

 If you’re credit is below par, your bank will probably turn you away before you even inquire about funding.
 On the other hand, a broker is going to do everything in their power to find you a mortgage, no matter how bad your credit is.

 Brokers have access to lenders that work with people with bad credit and can even offer programs to help repair it.
 Just because your credit rating is poor, doesn’t mean you don’t deserve a mortgage.

 We’re not saying that your trusted banker isn’t special in his or her own way.
 However, your mortgage broker is actually special; a specialist to be exact.
 Brokers spend their entire workdays researching the market, studying each new product that comes along and regularly connecting with lenders.
-Bankers aren’t mortgage specialists because they have other stuff on their plate to deal with.
+Bankers aren’t mortgage agents because they have other stuff on their plate to deal with.
 Some banks may even consider mortgages one of their lower-tier offerings and although they have people on staff to help you get a mortgage; they don’t really care what rate or package they’re giving you.